A Signaling Game Approach to Databases Querying and Interaction: Introduction

+Most users do not know the structure and content of databases and concepts such as schema or formal query languages sufficiently well to express their information needs precisely in the form of queries~\cite{Usable:Jagadish,Chen:2009:KSS,Idreos:SIGMOD:2015}.
+They may convey their intents in easy-to-use but inherently ambiguous forms, such as keyword queries, which are open to numerous interpretations.
+Thus, it is very challenging for a database management system (DBMS) to understand and satisfy the intents behind these queries.
+The fundamental challenge in the interaction of these users and DBMS is that the users and DBMS represent intents in different forms.

-Nevertheless, many users may explore a database to find answers for various queries and information needs over a rather long period of time.
+Many such users may explore a database to find answers for various intents over a rather long period of time.
 For these users, database querying is an inherently interactive and continuing process.
-This setting extends the problem of answering a single information need in two aspects.
-First, the DBMS can improve its understanding of how the user expresses her intents {\it progressively over the course of many queries}.
-The DBMS may learn the desired answers for a submitted query $q$ from the user's explicit or implicit feedback on the returned results.
-Types of the user's feedback may include clicking on the relevant answers \cite{Hofmann2013,Yue:2012:KDB:2240304.2240501}, the amount of time the user spends on reading the results \cite{Granka:2004:EAU:1008992.1009079}, or user's eye movements \cite{Huang:2012:USU:2207676.2208591}.
-Second, the user may leverage her experience from previous interactions with the DBMS to formulate her future queries.
-As the user submits queries and inspect or consume their results, she may gain a better understanding of the database content, which may impact how she formulates queries in the future.
-For example, to find the answers for a particular information need, the user may submit some initial and underspecified query, observes its results, and reformulate it according to her observations.
+As both the user and DBMS have the same goal of the user receiving her desired information, the user and DBMS would like to gradually improve their understandings of each other and reach a {\it common language of representing intents} over the course of various queries and interactions.
+The user may learn more about the structure and content of the database and how to express intents as she submits queries and observes the returned results.
+Also, the DBMS may learn more about how the user expresses her intents by leveraging user feedback on the returned results.
+The user feedback may include clicking on the relevant answers \cite{Yue:2012:KDB:2240304.2240501}, the amount of time the user spends on reading the results \cite{Granka:2004:EAU:1008992.1009079}, user's eye movements \cite{Huang:2012:USU:2207676.2208591}, or the signals sent in touch-based devises \cite{DBLP:conf/icde/LiarouI14}.
+Ideally, the user and DBMS should establish as quickly as possible this common representation of intents in which the DBMS accurately understands all or most user's queries.